BridgesLab/CushingAcromegalyStudy/scripts/deseq_analysis_outlier.md

-The counts tables were generated previously using the **counts_table.Rmd** script.
+The counts tables were generated previously using the **filtered_counts_table.Rmd** script.
 It removes the outlier data point from the analysis, which was patient **29**.
 This script requires a transcript counts table.
 There is also a sample mapping file called **patient_sample_mapping.csv** which links the diagnosis the the samples.
-This file was most recently processed on ``Sat Sep 14 10:59:55 2013``.
+This file was most recently processed on ``Thu Oct  3 11:24:55 2013``.

 ```